Johannes Gutenberg University Mainz enhances its research profile

 - Terrestrial Magmatic Systems (TeMaS)

-- Center for Research on Schools, Education, and Higher Education (ZSBH)
+- Center for School, Education, and Higher Education Research (ZSBH)

 Since the first three high-potential research areas – the Obama Institute, SOCUM, and ZIS – conduct research in related fields, the plan in the medium term is to merge them into a single platform for cultural studies and social sciences.